dcSpark/minecraft-mcp/README.md

 This library is the Client library for a Minecraft Game Skills and MCP Integration.

-Fairies (https://fairies.ai/) also supports direct connection with a single click
+Fairies MCP Client (https://fairies.ai/) also supports direct connection with a single click.

 ## Features